-Hip problems don’t just affect the elderly who are awaiting for a new hip replacement.
+Hip problems don’t only affect the elderly who are waiting for hip replacements.
 They also affect the young and the sporty.

-As always before any treatment is carried out I take a case history and assess the hip to figure out what it is.
+As always, before any treatment is carried out, I take a thorough case history and assess the hip to figure out what the problem could be.

 “If you are not assessing you are guessing”

-Human anatomy is complicated and the hip is no exception, as there are multiple things that can cause hip pain.
-Your hip pain could be…….
+Human anatomy is complicated and the hip is no exception as multiple factors can cause hip pain.
+Your hip pain could be a result of:

-Commonly during sporting events, where one of 5 inner thigh muscles gets torn or ruptured.
+Commonly during sporting events, one of 5 inner thigh muscles can get torn or ruptured.
 There are 3 levels of tearing:

-Grade 3: all muscle fibres are ruptured, resulting in major loss of function.
+Grade 3: all muscle fibres are ruptured resulting in a major loss of function.

 - Femoral neck fracture (rare)